1. What is IGE?

 At the same time, many governments around the world are facing a wave of rising religious extremism which threatens to destabilize the social and political order.
 States need to find ways to respond to these threats without making the problems worse; over-regulation or repression of religious groups can often inadvertently fuel radicalism.
 IGE also works, therefore, with government officials to advance the view that religious freedom is not simply a fundamental right, but that it contributes to political stability and social harmony.

 4. What is IGE doing to make religious freedom sustainable?

 It has been IGE's great and ongoing blessing to help establish an unprecedented series of conferences and dialogues where government officials, international scholars, constitutional lawyers, religious leaders, and ordinary people can have practical discussions about the positive contribution that faith can make to their culture and country.
 The result is a broadening of a political culture of religious freedom, a culture in which respect becomes the norm and reconciliation becomes possible.

-IGE uses a "relational diplomacy" approach to promote religious freedom worldwide.
+IGE uses a "relational diplomacy" approach to conflict resolution and religious freedom worldwide.
 This approach begins by seeking to listen to, research, and understand the cultural context in which we work, in order to respectfully engage both the state and society.
 In the second phase, we build relationships, working simultaneously and transparently with governments and the grassroots.
-Over time, this top-down, bottom-up approach yields a consensus with our local partners about the role of religion in their society and therefore about how best to promote religious freedom.
-Agreements result that formalize our partnership while providing measurable and mutually accountable steps that we can take together.
+Over time, this top-down, bottom-up approach yields a consensus with our local partners about the role of religion in their society and therefore about how best to promote peace and religious freedom together.
+Agreements result that formalize our partnership while providing measurable and mutually accountable steps that we can take collaboratively.
 This approach of mutual respect creates a "win-win" for all parties, promoting the interests of marginalized religious communities as well as governments concerned about security and social cohesion.